haed/eventer-rest-api/README.md

 The Eventer API
 ===============

-This is the official documentation of the public Eventer REST-API, with which you can search and receive informations about events.
+This is the official documentation of the public Eventer REST-API, with which you can search and receive informations about events in Germany.

+***Note: Because this project is in beta stage the offered events are restricted to the Chemnitz area in Saxony / Germany.***

 Making a request